Gwynoro Jones: After Parliament

-In 2007, he was greatly supportive of the 'Rainbow Alliance' proposals, which aimed to form a joint coalition administration in the National Assembly of Wales between Plaid Cymru, the Liberal Democrats and the Conservatives, being disappointed at the eventual formation of a Labour/Plaid coalition for the Assembly term 2007-11.
+In 2007, he was greatly supportive of the 'Rainbow Alliance' proposals, which aimed to form a joint coalition administration in the National Assembly of Wales between Plaid Cymru, the Liberal Democrats and the Conservatives, being disappointed at the eventual formation of a Labour/Plaid coalition for the Assembly term 2007–11.
 He rejoined the Liberal Democrats in 2011, citing Nick Clegg's courage in entering a coalition in Westminster, but was also known to have said at the time "I understand why it is happening but no good will come of it."
 He soon became a critic of the way the coalition was operating and the damage it was doing to the party's electoral prospects.

 Following the UK general election of May 2015, Jones again became active in politics, expressing his determination to do what he could to rebuild the party that he had actively helped to develop in the 1980s.
 He is an active blogger and has his own YouTube channel.
 He was particularly saddened by the passing of former Liberal Democrat leader Charles Kennedy and has been critical of Plaid Cymru's performance in the Welsh Assembly.

 He is a passionate European, and was the Vice Chair of the Wales Council of the European Movement.
 Constitutional and electoral reform are other campaigns he actively supports; he is a member of the Electoral Reform Society.

 He has also came out in favour of Welsh independence.
 In June 2024 he spoke at a rally in favour of Welsh Independence in Carmarthen.

 Since September 2019, he has been an Executive Consultant with WalesOnline and Llanelli Online.

-On 11 April 2025, he appeared at Swansea Crown Court charged with sexual assuault of a woman on a train on 11 June 2024.
-He pleaded not guilty and is due to stand trial on 10 November 2025.
+On 11 April 2025, he appeared at Swansea Crown Court charged with sexual assuault of a woman on a train on 11 June 2024 and pleaded not guilty.
+He stood trial on 20 July 2026 and was acquitted.